 The five big banks which serve as marketmakers and account for over 95 per cent of the US’s outstanding over-the-counter transactions are likely to oppose it because it would hit their profits.
 It is more puzzling that some multinational corporations are also opposed.
 The only explanation is that tailor-made derivatives can facilitate tax avoidance and manipulation of earnings.
 These considerations ought not to influence the legislation.

-The writer is chairman of Soros Fund Management
+The writer is chair of Soros Fund Management.